 While doing my degrees (I also did an MA in Film Studies at the Psalter Lane campus) I studied politics (generally) and also useful aspects of Buddhism becoming a member of a local Buddhist community.
 I also studied the teachings of J Krishnamurti and, at the same time, did a teaching course and guided students with ‘learning difficulties’ caused by dyslexia.
 (This was quite some time before I discovered that I had suffered from disnumerica all of my life).
 My life at university was full to the brim.
 The parties we went to were amazing – full of interesting people from all over the world, all of us fired up with many and varied interests, ideas and different perspectives.

-Presently, we live in Northumberland, far from the madding crowds, where I write my book TSs, convert them to epub format and develop ideas for more and write a contentious blog – all in an old cottage with views along a beautiful river valley.
+Presently, we live in the far North of England, far from the madding crowds.
+I write my book TSs, convert them to epub format and develop ideas for more – all in an old cottage with views along a beautiful river valley.

 I never managed to upload the basic version of this (the original was much shorter) to the SHU alumni website and gave up trying.
 I hope this might inspire at least a few people to follow their dream, well out of the main-stream rat-race.
 It isn’t easy but it is immensely rewarding.